paul-schaaf/talon-filetree/README.md

 -   Delete files
 -   Select files (useful for scrolling through file tree using keys and centering files in tree view)

+## Settings

+- letters are displayed as emojis to differentiate them from file names.
+This can be turned off in the settings.

 ## Talon Setup

 -   an example talon file can be found [here](./tree.talon)